tianqi72/machine-learning-in-scikit-learn/resources/machine_learning_glossary.md

 - Instance: The thing about which you want to make a prediction.
 For example, the instance might be a web page that you want to classify as either "about cats" or "not about cats".

-- Label: An answer for a prediction task ­­ either the answer produced by a machine learning system, or the right answer supplied in training data.
+- Label: An answer for a prediction task ­­either the answer produced by a machine learning system, or the right answer supplied in training data.
 For example, the label for a web page might be "about cats".

 - Metric: A number that you care about.
 May or may not be directly optimized.